-Stocks, broths, bouillons, court bouillons, gravies, consommés, reductions, demi-glaces, nages, soups, soup bases, jus, pan sauces, and sauces, are all flavorful liquids.
-Just what are they?
-The photo here is a Here's a mirepoix (2 parts onion, 1 part carrot, 1 part celery) with some herbs and spices, sautéing in butter to make the base of a red wine sauce.
-It is the basis for many types of stocks, broths, soups, bases, and gravies.
+Stocks, broths, bouillons, court bouillons, gravies, consommés, reductions, demi-glaces, nages, soups, soup bases, jus, pan sauces, and sauces are all flavorful liquids.
+They’re often made in a similar way.
+The photo here shows mirepoix (2 parts onion, 1 part carrot, 1 part celery) with some herbs and spices, sautéing in butter to make the base of a red wine sauce.
+Mirepoix is the basis for many types of stocks, broths, soups, and gravies.

 Stock.
 Meat stocks are usually made by placing meats and bones in cold water, bringing it to a simmer, but not a boil, skimming off the foam and fat, and then adding vegetables, herbs and spices, and simmering for 2-12 hours to extract the flavors, proteins, and gelatin.
 Sometimes the meats, bones, and vegetables are browned before simmering to crank up the flavor.
 After cooking the stock is strained.
 There are also vegetable stocks made without meat.
 Stocks can be consumed straight or used as bases for soups, stews, gravies, and sauces.
 They are also used for cooking grains such as rice, pastas such as couscous, or poaching other foods such as meats.
 They are easy to make at home from leftovers or they can be bought in cans or boxes.
 Stocks can be found full strength, condensed, and low sodium.
 Bouillon (see below) can also be used to make stocks.
 Open containers of stock should be stored in airtight nonmetal containers.
 Many chefs freeze stocks in ice cube trays and store the cubes in plastic bags.